LorenzoCazzaro/Verifiable-Learning-Robust-Tree-Ensembles/README.md

 Example:

 `python3 LSE.py 0.015 --dataset mnist26 --trees 101 --depth 6 --rounds 1000 --random_seed 0 --m 2 --s 4 --jobs 6 --dump_large_spread 1 --min_pert 0.0075 --max_pert 0.015 --validation`

+## Basic test

+After compiling all the tools, you can run this simple test to check that everything works fine:

+1. Train a small large-spread ensemble of 25 trees, maximum depth 4 and perturbation 0.015 by executing

+   `python3 LSE.py 0.015 --dataset mnist26 --trees 25 --depth 4 --rounds 100 --random_seed 0 --m 2 --s 4 --jobs 6 --dump_large_spread 1 --min_pert 0.0075 --max_pert 0.015 --validation`

+   After the execution of this command, you should find the file with extension *.silva* of the large-spread ensemble in the *datasets/mnist26/dataset/lse/validation* folder.

+1. Train a small RandomForest of 25 trees, maximum depth 4 and perturbation 0.015 by executing

+   `python3 train_forest.py mnist26 25 4 0`

+   After the execution of this command, you should find the file with extension *.silva* of the rf ensemble in the *datasets/mnist26/dataset/rf* folder.

+3. Observe the robustness computed by SILVA using the following command.
+The output will be redirected in a log file.

+   `./silva/src/silva ../datasets/mnist26/models/lse/validation/lse_part_rand_25_4_0.015_100_0_m2_s4_mnpert0.0075_mxpert0.015.silva ../datasets/mnist26/dataset/test_set_normalized.csv --perturbation l_inf 0.015 --index-of-instance -1 > log_basic_test_silva.txt`

+4. Observe the robustness computed by CARVE using the following command.
+The output will be redirected in a log file.
+The result should match the result obtained by using SILVA.

+   `./carve/build/verify  -i ../datasets/mnist26/models/lse/validation/lse_part_rand_25_4_0.015_100_0_m2_s4_mnpert0.0075_mxpert0.015.silva -t ../datasets/mnist26/dataset/test_set_normalized.csv -p inf -k 0.015 -ioi -1 > log_basic_test_carve.txt`

 ## Train the models